eballo/catalunya-gmap/README.md

-# catalunya-gmap
+# Interactive Map of Catalunya using GoogleMaps - Demo
-Interactive Map of Catalonia using GoogleMaps library.
+Interactive vectorial map of Catalunya using GoogleMaps library.

+## Versions

+V1.0
+- Just the map (work on progress)